 Jaco Central Pacific Coast, Costa Rica Travel Guide

 Jacó’s public transportation features local buses traversing the town and intercity buses connecting to nearby towns and cities.
-There is no metro or tram system in Jacó.
+There's no metro or tram system in Jacó.
 Buses offer a glimpse into local life and present the most economical choice.

-Fares are paid in cash (Colones) directly to the driver upon boarding the bus.
+Fares are paid with physical money (Colones) directly to the driver upon boarding the bus.
 Fares are very inexpensive, typically under $1 USD for local rides within Jacó or to Playa Hermosa.
 Intercity fares are also budget-friendly.

 Local buses operate from early morning, approximately FIVE:30 AM, until late evening, usually 9:00 PM to 10:00 PM.